Wolverine971/9takes/src/blog/people/politicians/Alexandria-Ocasio-Cortez.md

 ### AOC: The Loyal Skeptic

-AOC embodies the essence of Enneagram Type 6, often called "The Loyal Skeptic."
-Type 6 individuals are known for their unwavering commitment to their beliefs, their ability to anticipate potential problems, and their fierce loyalty to their chosen causes and communities.
+AOC embodies the essence of Enneagram Type 6, often called ["The Loyal Skeptic."](/enneagram-corner/enneagram-type-6) Type 6 individuals are known for their unwavering commitment to their beliefs, their ability to anticipate potential problems, and their fierce loyalty to their chosen causes and communities.

 Type 6s are often driven by a core fear of being without support or guidance.
 This fear can manifest as a deep-seated desire to create security and stability, not just for themselves, but for those around them.
 Sound familiar?
 It's precisely this drive that fuels AOC's passionate advocacy for progressive policies aimed at creating a more equitable society.

 ## The Counterphobic Six: AOC's Fearless Stance

-One fascinating aspect of Enneagram Type 6 is the distinction between phobic and counterphobic reactions to fear.
+One aspect of Enneagram Type 6 is the distinction between phobic and counterphobic reactions to fear.
 AOC demonstrates strong counterphobic tendencies, which explains her bold and confrontational approach to politics.

 Counterphobic Sixes, instead of retreating from their fears, charge headlong into them.
 This tendency manifests in AOC's fearless challenges to powerful figures and institutions, her willingness to speak truth to power, and her passionate advocacy for causes she believes in.

 ### Taking on Titans: AOC vs. Elon Musk

-A prime example of AOC's counterphobic nature is her high-profile Twitter spats with tech billionaire <a href="/personality-analysis/Elon-Musk">Elon Musk</a>.
+A example of AOC's counterphobic nature is her high-profile Twitter spats with tech billionaire <a href="/personality-analysis/Elon-Musk">Elon Musk</a>.
 When Musk took over Twitter and implemented controversial changes, AOC didn't hesitate to voice her criticisms.

 "**Lmao at a billionaire earnestly trying to sell people on the idea that 'free speech' is actually a $8/mo subscription plan,**" AOC tweeted, taking a direct jab at Musk's Twitter Blue subscription model.